ncase/covid-19/words.md

 ...

-That said, the virus behind COVID-19 is way simpler than HIV, so there'll almost definitely be a vaccine.
-Even if it only grants immunity for a year.
+That said, the virus behind COVID-19 is way simpler than HIV, so there'll almost definitely be a vaccine, even if it only grants immunity for a year.
 If so, we'll just have to do a vaccination campaign each autumn – and we can just do this alongside our regular flu shots:

 // sim